Student, do you know your rights?

 Constitutional Law 5§ and 141, Equality Act 5-7§, 8b §, 10a§, 11-12§, The Criminal Code of Finland 11§, Jyväskylän yliopiston tasa-arvosuunnitelma ja häirintäohjeistus, JYYn tasa-arvo ja yhdenvertaisuussuunnitelma

 Studying is not a stable phase in a person’s life, and students are not all the same.
 That is to say, different students live in different socio-economical situations, and different situations call for different social benefits.
 For instance, no one needs to raise their children on student financial aid alone.
-If you have children, remember to apply for parental allowance from Kela.
+If you have children, remember to apply for a parental allowance from Kela.
 As a last option, students can even apply for social assistance.

 Students without Finnish citizenship: